 Infections

-Sinusitis causes a headache associated with inflammation in the ethmoidal, maxillary, frontal or sphenoidal sinuses.
-This usually produces facial pain behind the nose, forehead and eyes.
-There is often tenderness over the effected sinuses, which helps to establish the diagnosis.
-Sinusitis usually resolves within 2 – 3 weeks.
-Most sinusitis is viral.
+Sinusitis causes a frontal headache associated with inflammation in the ethmoidal, maxillary, frontal or sphenoidal sinuses.
+It produces pain behind and around the nose, forehead and eyes.
+There may be tenderness over the affected sinuses.
+Sinusitis is most often viral and usually resolves within 2 – 3 weeks.